joltwallet/jolt_wallet/README.md

 mkdir -p build/ && cd build && cmake .. -G Ninja
 ```

-Unless otherwise noted, all commands in the following subsections are executed
-from the `build/` directory.

 GNU Make may be used instead of Ninja.
+If a build system is not specified,
+`Ninja` will be used.

 ### Setup toolchain and other depdencies

 ```
+# Go into the build directory
+cd build/

 # Install system dependencies
 ninja system_dependencies